FreeFem/FreeFem-doc/docs/documentation/chapter10.md

 %     ISendRecvAny(comm,jpart,aThij,Thij)
 ```

-\item At this step we have all on the coarse mesh, so we can build the fine final mesh by splitting all meshes : \verb!Thi, Thij[j],Thij[j]! with FreeFem++ `:::freefem trunc` mesh function which do restriction and slipping.
+5. At this step we have all on the coarse mesh, so we can build the fine final mesh by splitting all meshes : \verb!Thi, Thij[j],Thij[j]! with FreeFem++ `:::freefem trunc` mesh function which do restriction and slipping.

-\item The construction of the send/recv matrices \verb!sMj! and \verb!rMj! : can done with this code:
+6. The construction of the send/recv matrices \verb!sMj! and \verb!rMj! : can done with this code:

 ```freefem
 mesh3 Thij=Thi; // variable meshes